ChristophMuthmann/sql-docs.de-de/docs/integration-services/control-flow/script-task.md

 ## <a name="related-content"></a>Verwandte Inhalte

--   Technischer Artikel [Vorgehensweise: Senden von E-Mails mit Zustellungsbenachrichtigung in C#](http://go.microsoft.com/fwlink/?LinkId=237625)(Gewusst wie: Senden von E-Mails mit Zustellungsbenachrichtigung in C#) auf shareourideas.com
+-   Technischer Artikel [How to send email with delivery notification in C#](http://go.microsoft.com/fwlink/?LinkId=237625)(Gewusst wie: Senden von E-Mails mit Zustellungsbenachrichtigung in C#) auf shareourideas.com